eclipse-keyple/keyple-website/content/docs/developer-guide/distributed-application.md

 * Client side :
     1. configure the factory by providing the network implementation,
     1. register the **Remote Plugin** to the smart card service using the factory,
-    1. use the **Remote Plugin** and its remote readers as a local plugin with local readers.

-#### OPERATING MODE

-* Server side :
-    1. configure the factory and start the **Local Service** by providing the network implementation,
-    1. register at least a local plugin to the smart card service.
-* Client side :
-    1. configure the factory by providing the network implementation,
-    1. register the **Remote Plugin** to the smart card service using the factory,
-    1. use the **Remote Plugin** and its remote readers as a local observable plugin with local readers.
+    1. use the **Remote Plugin** and its remote readers as a local plugin (or observable plugin) with local readers.

 ### Pool Reader Server Side